UPN2XT/Project-Aero/Readme.md

 ## Updates

 please before commiting add what you changed here

+- ### as3 (11/15):

+  - fixed the identity error in schema
+  - fixed logical errors in 2.4
+  - contiuned parts of 2.5

-- ### update on 11/14	-fixed errors in 2.4
+- ### update on 11/14:

+  - fixed errors in 2.4
   - added comments on unfinished procedures and finished ones so carefully read them
   - continued on 2.5
   - fixed the mistake in 2.3 but still missing the last procedure

-- ### as2 (Current):
+- ### as2:

   - updated many things in 2.3 and 2.4 (marked them with comments with as2 in them)